The problems of code obfuscation

 Conclusion

-From the analysis above, it can be seen that due to the high semantic nature of the JVM bytecode, it is very easy to analyze and read.
-Using dynamic debugging, its operational logic can be easily analyzed.
-The development of dynamic debugging tools is not a very complex task, so obfuscation is not a reliable protection solution.
+From the above analysis, it can be seen that due to the high semanticity of JVM bytecode, it is very easy to be analyzed and read.
+The running logic can be easily analyzed through dynamic debugging.
+Writing dynamic debugging tools is not a very complex task, so obfuscation is not a reliable protection solution.